squidgroup/squidSim_vignette/docs/02-sim_pop.md

 ## 0.004605396 0.506914670 0.288952532
 ```

 In the formula, we write out how the variables are added up. *Everything that you want exported needs to be defined and named* (e.g. `y=...`).
-By default they are all scaled by their beta values before this happens.
-Sometimes it is useful to prevent this (i.e. multiply two traits together without them being scaled by their respective beta) and we can do this by using `I()`.
+By default, all predictors are multiplied by their respective beta values before this happens.
+Sometimes it is useful to prevent this multiplication (e.g. multiply two traits together without them being multiplied by their respective beta).
+We can do this by using `I()`.

 ```r